Pams Prep Kitchen: A Guide to Eating Seasonally in Spring & Summer

 Eating and shopping seasonally means following nature’s natural rhythm of production and eating what’s in abundance.
 We’re usually spoilt for choice in New Zealand, with our local supermarkets stocking all kinds of produce all year round, but just because it’s available doesn’t mean it’s in season!
 Although we’re grateful for tomatoes in winter and strawberries in autumn, nothing quite beats them when they’re in their prime.
 Juicy and fuller in flavour, eating seasonally elevates your dishes and adds to your healthy lifestyle during the warmer weather.
 After a long winter full of hearty, wholesome meals eaten indoors, it’s definitely time to take advantage of those lighter options!

-We get so excited seeing all of the seasonal produce start to fill the shelves when the weather gets warmer.
+We get so excited seeing all the seasonal produce start to fill the shelves when the weather gets warmer.
 From asparagus, tender courgette, corn and tomatoes to juicy stone fruit and sweet berries.
-Here’s to colourful fruit bowls and abundant veggie drawers for a fraction of the price!
+Here’s to colourful fruit bowls and abundant veggie drawers!

 The first sign of spring marks the beginning of asparagus season.
 Asparagus is in abundance throughout spring and summer - first in stores from October and finishing up their season around January.
 Delicious in everything from shaved into raw salads, tossed in pastas, served on the side of a light roast and even grilled on the barbeque - these tender stalks of green goodness are super versatile and easy to cook with.
 Even finger-licking good just simply blanched for 2 mins and tossed in salt and lashings of butter!